Sustainable logistics: The resource-saving use at all levels

 - Warehouse management based on stand-by operation

-- Construction of storage areas in the lightweight construction
+- Erection of storage areas in the lightweight construction

-Sustainable logistics: Saving costs by using modern cooling and heating technology
+Sustainable logistics: save costs by using modern cooling and heating technology

-Not only do ecological measures as part of sustainable logistics pay for themselves relatively quickly, they are also often made more easily accessible through government support measures or grants.
+Ecological measures as part of sustainable logistics not only pay for themselves relatively quickly, they are also often made more accessible through government subsidies or grants.
 A classic area for which companies can also apply for subsidies is the heating and cooling system.
-This makes it possible to manage energy-intensive warehouses, such as those in the food industry, much more cost-effectively.
+This allows energy-intensive warehouses, such as those in the food industry, to be managed much more cost-effectively.

 Examples of sustainable logistics in this area:

-- Expansion of plant and warehouse roofs with high-performance solar modules whose energy can be fed into operations or used financially in the form of government-guaranteed purchases.
+- Expansion of factory and warehouse roofs with high-performance solar modules, the energy from which can be fed into the company or used financially in the form of state-guaranteed purchases.

-- Integration of heating systems based on geothermal energy (geothermal heat), which are characterized by a high base load energy as well as an efficiency of nearly 100 percent.
+- Integration of heating systems based on geothermal energy (geothermal heat), which are characterized by a high base load energy and an efficiency of almost 100 percent.

 - Investments in building insulation (thermal insulation)

-- Integration of underfloor heating, which requires significantly less energy than classic heating systems
+- Integration of underfloor heating, which requires significantly less energy than conventional heating systems

 - Spatial division of the areas by so-called air walls (climate zone separation)

-In short, sustainable logistics involves many individual factors that add up to an immense effect.
-Through optimized processes, lower costs and higher efficiency, companies secure decisive competitive advantages.
+In short, sustainable logistics involves many individual factors that together have an immense effect.
+Optimized processes, lower costs and greater efficiency give companies a decisive competitive edge.